In Marriage, A Bond Of Love, Loss And Light

 You may remember Mary Johnson from a 2011 StoryCorps conversation with a man that could have easily been her enemy.

-She spoke with Oshea Isreal, the man who murdered her son, Laramiun Byrd.
+She spoke with Oshea Israel, the man who murdered her son, Laramiun Byrd.
 Mary met Oshea while he was serving time in prison for the crime.
 After his release, they became close and sparked a remarkable relationship.

 "My natural son is no longer here.
 I didn't see him graduate.
 Now, you're going to college," she said to Oshea back then.
 "I'll have the opportunity to see you graduate.
 I didn't see him get married.
 Hopefully, one day, I'll be able to experience that with you."